NorthSouth/FESC_redesign/README.md

 # HTML300-FESC_redesign
 Class project case study: review and undertake partial redesign of public website (FESC: http://floridaenergy.ufl.edu/) utilizing design best practices

+## WEEK 6
+  1. Major build out of styling and coding for site.
+  2. Implemented several new features including a slide show, parallax viewer and bottom nav on secondary page
+  3. Still a WIP - main mega menu on secondary page needs to be tweaked to work with the new format
+  4. github bug related to the background image on the secondary page not loading

 ## WEEK 5
   1. HTML framework for main page is nearly complete (replaced placeholder bootstrap layout in dropdown with custom code; built out footer)
   2. Styling for main page is nearly complete (implemented styling to match the look and feel of the UFL parent site: drop-down mega menu animation, on-hover effects for social media icons)